Seteco/Somorrostro/Generating-Badges.md

   - `min2max`, when reducing data, calculate the difference `max value - min value`.

-  - `flip`, use the earliest value of the timeframe, not the latest.

-  - `null2zero`, report null values as zero.

 These are options dedicated to badges:

 - `label=TEXT`